 The turbines were being installed out at sea by a marine crew, while the high voltage cable was laid here on land.

 The open cut installation of the cable started in the late summer of 2010.
-The whole project was documented through a portal on Visit Cleveleys.
-There people followed weekly updates, photos and information about was happening, and what was coming next.
+The whole project to lay the electricity cable through the streets was documented on Visit Cleveleys.
+We provided weekly updates, photos and information about was happening, and what was coming next.

 The Visit Cleveleys/Visit Fylde Coast websites have been rebuilt several times since then!
-The portal originally contained a lot of information and in transferring it to new websites the formatting went askew.
-The detailed information was therefore removed and an overview explanation inserted instead.
+The portal originally contained a lot of information and in transferring it to new websites some of the formatting went askew.
+So the detailed information was removed, with a general overview kept online instead.
 If anyone requires information for research purposes, we have a big archive of photos.

-In 2011, a cofferdam was constructed on Rossall Beach at the end of Thornton Gate, to enable beach works to take place.
+In the summer of 2011, a cofferdam was constructed on Rossall Beach at the end of Thornton Gate, to enable beach works to take place.

 Plugging the Windfarm In

-In Spring 2011, a cable barge docked offshore at Cleveleys to lay the power connection or ‘export cable’ which joins Walney 2 to land.
+In Spring 2011, the Stemat Spirit cable barge docked offshore at Cleveleys to lay the power connection or ‘export cable’ which joins Walney 2 to land.

 A plough attached to the barge carved a 2m deep trench into the seabed.
-Meanwhile the high voltage cable was unrolled off huge spools on the back of the ship and dropped into the trench to be covered in sand.
+At the same time, the high voltage cable was unrolled off huge spools on the back of the ship, into the trench, and covered in sand.
 The marine cable is in one piece from the windfarm to land, and joins to the land cable at Thornton Gate.

 It’s an armoured, high voltage 132kv power cable, complete with a 48 core fibre optic cable which provides communication to the windfarm.